 For these intensity probability maps, which take into account actual soil condition rather than a reference soil (thus include site amplification), we used the site amplification map of Kaestli & Fäh (2006, Figure 67).
 Following the method described in Alvarez-Rubio et al. (2010), this map starts from the same intensity data set as the KF06 GMICE and derives relative intensity amplifications specific to soil classes of the geological and geotechnical maps of Switzerland at a scale of 1:500'000.
 Given the consistency of the CF10 and KF06 GMICEs, it is assumed to be applicable also to KF06 converted intensities.
 For each point of Switzerland, the local site amplification/deamplification was used to add a further shift to the mean hazard curve in intensity.
-Given the fact that the small scale heterogeneity of the rock hazard is considerably lower than the heterogeneity of the amplification and the amplified ground motions, this technique allowed to approximate the resolution of the resulting intensity probability map to the resolution of the geological and geotechnical maps (few 100 meters) rather than the grid of the hazard model (0.05° $\approx$ 5 km).
+Given the fact that the small scale heterogeneity of the rock hazard is considerably lower than the heterogeneity of the resulting intensity probability map to the resolution of the geological and geotechnical maps to the resolution of the geological and geotechnical maps to the hazard model (0.05° $\approx$ 5 km).